"The curriculum materials are excellent

-Teaching about the sex trade does not suit all school communities so for the year 10 curriculum, ZFA has used the case study of a Burmese girl who has been forced to work in a begging ring in the lesson plans.
+The Year 10 curriculum uses the case study of a Burmese girl who has been forced to work in a begging ring in the lesson plans.
 Students follow her story from her kidnap in Myanmar through her experiences in Thailand and her eventual repatriation to her family.
 This is based on an actual case although some of the details have been changed to protect her identity.